Web serving in the cloud – our experiences with nginx and instance sizes

 This didn’t work that well.
 Here is what happened:

 1) We started getting cpu bursts in peak hours.
 CPU used to jump to 100%, there by causing latency to go beyond 0.75 seconds periodically.
 The autoscaling used to kick in, starting a new server.
-The latency use to fall back below 0.75 within few minutes and the autoscaling used to cut back the capacity to the minimum.

-2) We also started getting nginx errors.
+We also started getting nginx errors.
 Here is what the error said:

 (24: Too many open files) while accepting new connection on 0.0.0.0:80